its-sarath28/todo-app-node-js/README.md

 ## TODO APP using NodeJS
 ---

-This is a basic TODO Web Application
+This is a basic TODO Web Application built by using only NodeJS

 #### Stack used:
 ***